syash5/Farmer-Vocie/README.md

 # Farmer-Vocie(voice assistant)
-the product that incredible effect the farmer life translation and weather api code
+the product that makes the farmer's life incredible